 Step 3: Employ your spouse.
 Asking Austin to do things around the house is one of my very favorite hobbies.
 However, asking your spouse to do all the things you do not want to do is a delicate process.
 Use tactics such as bribes, “looking busy,” and again–heavy sighing.

 Step 4: Start a project you cannot finish.
 3-5 days before your event, it is important to start a project that is impossible to finish.
 This idea is usually one that is supposed to “improve your environment” and “make things more homey.”
 Possible ideas include rearranging the furniture, creating a gallery wall, and painting the bathroom.
 Do as little research as possible.

 Step 5: Run unnecessary errands.
 You need to get groceries for your party so you should probably also stop by Target for a new bra, shower liner (someone may take a shower!), and 20 houseplants.
 Wait, Target doesn’t carry houseplants.
-But a dozen local greenhouses do!
+But a dozen local greenhouses do and they even carry a greenhouse kit to help you!
 Spend at least a half hour at each one.
 Use half of the grocery money on hanging baskets.
 Call your mom again.